brianekummer/autohotkey-older/Read Me.md

         focus on input fields, etc.
     - Chrome now has "Scroll to text fragment" that will highlight parts of the web page, but that also doesn't apply to input fields
+- Windows 11 new windows snapping feature eliminates the need to code my own windows management

 ## Research